nsg21/aont/README.md

 `/r` -- restore file to its original form and write result to outputfile

-`/v` -- display which files and in what order will be processed
+`/v` -- verbose operation (for troubleshooting)

+`/p` -- no transformation, split/merge plaintext

 If outputfile name is missing, it is genereated by appending suffix `.aont` for forward transformation and `.restored` for reverse transformation.

+File name template may contain an asterisk.
+In this case actual output file names will have consecutive numbers (1, 2, 3, ...) in place of the asterisk.
+As many files files as required by specifdied options will be generated.

 Use modes
 ---------